By Jon Diamond

 “Weak and Hesitant Though Brainy”

 Heath’s relations with Percival were acrimonious from the outset.
 Heath was senior to Percival and had commanded a victorious division in the Eritrean campaign.
 After fighting commenced with Japan in northern Malaya, Percival lost confidence in Heath as a corps commander but did not sack him.
 Bennett was a bitter, outspoken subordinate.
 As an Australian Army veteran of World War I, he was prejudiced against the British military hierarchy.
+(Read more about the First World War inside Military Heritage magazine.)
 Furthermore, like all commanding Commonwealth officers, Bennett had the option to discuss orders from Percival with the Australian government if he disagreed with them, thus giving him considerable freedom of action.

 Bennett’s view of Percival was: “He does not seem strong, rather the Yes man type.
 Listens a lot but says little….
 My estimate of him was right.
 Weak and hesitant though brainy.”

 Although Percival had the opportunity to sack Bennett as well, he allowed him to continue commanding the Australian contingent.
 Finally, the relationship between Bennett and Heath was, to say the least, irascible.
 The recipe for disaster at Percival’s command level was complete.

 As Percival noted after the war, his evaluation made in 1937 under Dobbie’s auspices did not differ from that adopted by the Japanese when they attacked Malaya in December 1941.
 Percival also claimed that when he had joined Dill at Aldershot in 1938 he had warned him that Singapore was “far from being impregnable and would be in imminent danger if war broke out in the Far East.”